Banner Background

 Dialysis is a medical procedure that filters waste and excess fluids from the blood when kidneys fail.

-Hemodialysis is typically needed three times a week; peritoneal dialysis is performed daily.
+Typically, hemodialysis is needed three times a week, while peritoneal dialysis is performed daily.

 Common side effects include low blood pressure, muscle cramps, nausea, fatigue, and infection risk.